ziss11/ziss11/README.md

 # Hi there i'm Azis👋

 **Computer Engineering Student** at Sepuluh Nopember Institute of Technology.<br>
-Interest in Flutter, Machine Learning.<br>
+Interest in Flutter and Machine Learning.<br>

 You can reach me in :
 </br>